JustRomeo/IOT-WeatherStation/README.md

 Here there is all you need to make the wiring part.
 > Note that for now, the system use à 9V battery.

+You can found a Tinkercad schema in the Documentation folder.

 | Sensors         | Usage | Link |
 | --------------- | ----- | ---- |
 | Arduino UNO     | To operate and update the software | [here](https://www.amazon.fr/Arduino-A000066-M%C3%A9moire-flash-32/dp/B008GRTSV6/ref=sr_1_5?__mk_fr_FR=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=6UZUTJTEXEB4&keywords=Arduino+Uno&qid=1673103852&sprefix=arduino+uno%2Caps%2C104&sr=8-5) |